albert-tomanek/libaero/README.md

 ### Window blur

-Yes, this is finally possible under GNOME!
-Download the 'Blur My Shell' extension and enable window blur.
+If you want the background of your windows to be blurry (which let's face it -- you do) download the 'Blur My Shell' extension and enable window blur.
 Recommended settings are:
 ```
 sigma = 10